WijesooriyaHD/e17-4yp-Music-Emotion-Recognition/docs/README.md

 ## Conclusion

-<li>Systems which are using DNN, have a higher accuracy compared to the systems that use only the traditional machine learning algorithms. </li>
+<li> Systems that are using DNN, have a higher accuracy compared to the systems that use only the traditional machine learning algorithms. </li>

 <li> Dynamic MER models are more accurate than the static MER models.  </li>

-<li> The systems which have used hybrid models rather than a single model display more accuracy. </li>
+<li> The systems that have used hybrid models rather than a single model display more accuracy. </li>

 ## Publications